-Mariners are cautioned against anchoring, dredging, or trawling within the vicinity of Umnak Pass due to the presence of unexploded ordnance.
+Mariners are cautioned against anchoring, dredging or trawling in this area due to the possible existence of unexploded ordnance in the vicinity of Chiniak Bay and Marmot Bay.
+Reported 2013

 NOAA WEATHER RADIO BROADCASTS

 The NOAA Weather Radio station listed below provides continuous weather broadcasts.
 The reception range is typically 20 to 40 nautical miles from the antenna site, but can be as much as 100 nautical miles for stations at high elevations.